Learning quantum models from quantum or classical data: Introduction

 Current successes in machine learning \cite{lecun2015deep,mnih2015human,silver2016mastering} has ignited interesting new connections between machine learning and quantum physics, loosely referred to as quantum machine learning.
-Quantum annealing \cite{kadowaki1998quantum,heim2015quantum} has been successfully applied to optimisation problems that arise in machine learning \cite{adachi2015application,benedetti2016estimation}.
+The transfer of ideas goes in both directions.
+Quantum annealing \cite{kadowaki1998quantum,heim2015quantum} has been successfully applied to hard optimization problems in machine learning \cite{adachi2015application,benedetti2016estimation}.
 Machine learning methods also find useful applications in quantum physics, such as characterizing the ground state of a quantum Hamiltonian \cite{carleo2017solving} or to learn different phases of matter \cite{carrasquilla2017machine}.

 In addition, there are efforts to exploit quantum mechanical features for learning and coding \cite{biamonte2017quantum}.
 In particular, attempts have been made to extend probability calculus to quantum density operators \cite{cerf1997negative,cerf1999quantum,schack2001quantum}.
-Recently, \cite{amin2016quantum} have proposed a learning method for density matrices called the quantum Boltzmann machine (QBM).
-Their approach is to maximise the classical likelihood $L=\sum_s q(s)\log p(s|w)$, with $p$ the diagonal of the density matrix $\rho$.
-As the authors remark, this approach faces difficulties because the gradients of the likelihood are hard to evaluate.
-See supplementary material for details.
-For this reason, they introduce a lower bound on the likelihood using the Golden-Thomson inequality and maximise this bound.
+Recently, \cite{kieferova2017tomography,amin2016quantum} have proposed learning methods for density matrices called the quantum Boltzmann machine (QBM).
+One approach is to maximize the classical likelihood $L=\sum_s q(s)\log p(s|w)$, with $p$ the diagonal of the density matrix $\rho$.
+As the authors remark, this approach faces difficulties because the gradients of the likelihood are hard to evaluate (see~\ref{appendix:amin}).
+For this reason, they introduce a lower bound on the likelihood using the Golden-Thomson inequality and maximize this bound.
 But this has the disadvantage that parameters of quantum statistics cannot be learned.

-Classical learning can be viewed as minimizing the cross entropy between distributions.
-The cross entropy naturally generalises to density matrices.
-We define quantum learning as an optimisation problem between a density matrix $\rho$, that defines our model, and a density matrix $\eta$ that represents the data.
-This approach does not suffer from the difficulties in \cite{amin2016quantum}.
-In the case that the model is classical (ie. the model density matrix is diagonal) the quantum likelihood reduces to the classical likelihood.
+\cite{kieferova2017tomography} introduce another approach to learning the QBM, which is to minimize the relative entropy between a model density matrix $\rho$ and a target density matrix $\eta$ \footnote{This idea was independently proposed in the arXiv preprint arXiv:1803.11278, which is the draft version of the current article.}.
+This is equivalent to maximizing a quantum likelihood $L=\Tr \eta \log \rho$.
+This approach does not suffer from the above difficulties.
+The quantum likelihood generalizes maximum likelihood learning to density matrices: In the case that the model density matrix is diagonal, the quantum likelihood reduces to the classical likelihood.